HeapHeapHooray/nyancat.nu/README.md

 # nyancat.nu

-A Django-based web application featuring a classic Nyan Cat welcome page and a fully client-side media converter.
+A Django-based web application featuring a classic Nyan Cat welcome page, a fully client-side media converter, and an AI-powered background remover.

 ## Features